Western retail giants restrict travel to Bangladesh after attacks

 In recent years, Bangladesh has also faced competition from Vietnam, Cambodia and Myanmar, although its wages remain low.

-Reporting by Ruma Paul, with additional reporting by Kylie Gumpert in NEW YORK, Ritsuko Ando in TOKYO and James Davey in LONDON; Writing by Sanjeev Miglani; Editing by Ian Geoghegan
+Reporting by Ruma Paul, with additional reporting by Kylie Gumpert in NEW YORK and James Davey in LONDON; Writing by Sanjeev Miglani; Editing by Ian Geoghegan